HDLahlou/robotics_final_project/README.md

-introduction into Gazebo plugins and the associated C++ API; after a fair amount of trial and error, we were able to write [our own plugin](plugins/custom_shadows.cpp) for producing spotlight shadows, the results of which are demonstrated in the above GIF on the right.
+introduction into Gazebo plugins and the associated C++ API; after a fair amount of trial and error, we were able to write [our own plugin](plugins/custom_shadows.cpp) for producing spotlight shadows, the results of which are demonstrated in the latter of the above GIFs.

 While the creation of our plugin seemed like the end to our issues, we later discovered that we were only spawning the custom spotlight within Gazebo's